ayivima/AI-SURFS/Differential_Privacy/On_the_limits_of_DP.md

 However, we can safely say, it should provide the best privacy-preserving approach as of now, matching with the level at which data hungry systems keep "sniffing" our private data today.
 Additionally, it is a pretty "young" technology, and it is definitely still learning to "chew the bones" of data privacy issues.

 A deeper understanding of DP also unveils the true essence of the PROMISE.
-It is not a absolute assurance of non-maleficence.
+It is not an absolute assurance of non-maleficence.
 Differential privacy is not absolutely assuring us that we will not be harmed by allowing our sensitive data to be accessed.
 It rather promises that it will provide an amount of coverage for our data, in a manner that compares with having our data in private storage, and kept from public access.
 Subsequently, with DP, we can access private data and prevent extra harm that would be a result of this access.
 So that, whether we accessed the private data or not, the cost of privacy remains the same.